flow/flow-for-vscode/README.md

 ## Known Issues

-* You should set workspace preference to disable default syntax validation from Visual Studio Code: `"javascript.validate.syntaxValidation": false`.
+* You should set workspace preference to disable default syntax validation from Visual Studio Code: `"javascript.validate.enable": false`.

 ## About